Willamin/U/README.md

 	u about

-Fetch and set your background to a randomly selected nature image from wallbase
+Fetch and set your background to a randomly selected nature image from wallhaven

 	u get a wallpaper: 2560x1440 Mountains // OS X specific